lapingenieur/mancho.sh/docs/output/long-help.md

               ~/.config/mancho.sh/list.desc
                  list of the installed manual pages (command names) followed by a short description

-           These two files are updated automaticaly every day or if mancho.sh receives "--sync".
+           The above two files are updated automaticaly every day or if mancho.sh receives "--sync".

               ~/.config/mancho.sh/config.sh
                  configuration file written in bash scripting.
 It is executed before the main part but after the first variable settings.